pawl/raspberry-pi-1u-server/README.md

 * Relay
 * Power Supply
 * Electrical Short (from loose terminal or pinched wire?)
-* The Management Pi Dies (and can't powercycle the other Pi's)
+* The Management Pi Dies (and can't powercycle most of the other Pi's)

 ## How Many More Pi's Will Fit?